May 28, 2024

 From Backyard League to National Expansion: The Honcho Pickleball Story

-Welcome to Episode #4 of the Sold Out podcast where we interview league organizers across the country for trips and tricks on how to sell out leagues.
+Welcome to Episode #4 of the Sold Out podcast where we interview league organizers across the country for tips and tricks on how to sell out leagues.

 In this podcast episode, we sit down with Aaron from Honcho Pickleball, a rapidly expanding amateur pickleball league organization.
 The discussion delves into the origins and explosive growth of Honcho Pickleball, beginning as a casual backyard league in Houston, Texas, and evolving into a multi-state operation with partnerships in over 15 cities.
 Aaron shares insights on the logistics of managing league play, including their unique approach to scheduling, which encompasses eight-week seasons structured within a ten-week timeframe to accommodate venue needs and weather-related delays.